thehonorguard/mkdocs/docs/rulebook.md

 ### 2.5 Cheating & Exploits

 We have a zero tolerance for any forms of cheating or use of mods that enhance your combat effectiveness beyond that of other players.
-Any mod that gives you open access to virtual arsenal systems (VAA), increase movement speed, or mods that enhance your HUD with unrealistic displays are outlawed, and players will be prosecuted.
+Any mod that gives you open access to virtual arsenal systems (VAA), increase movement speed, or mods that enhance your HUD with unrealistic displays are **not** allowed.
+Arma bugs should never be abused during operations.
+If you encounter a bug (game breaking, or not), please refer to a leading role.

 **Arma bugs should never be abused during operations.
 (Cheating is also not allowed)**